 - Backwards compatible to legacy DNX switch fabric chipsets

 Makers of switch silicon for a number of years.
-Focussed on the mass market for 1G & 10G Ethernet.
+Focused on the mass market for 1G & 10G Ethernet.

 Cavium bought Xpliant and now a number of switches are using the Xpliant chipset.

 No information as yet.
-Used in Aricent switches withe ConvergedOS.
+Used in Aricent switches with ConvergedOS.